tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 I’m an arctic researcher.
 During my last expedition, I found something that shouldn’t exist– an abandoned military barracks at the end of the world.
-The strange thing is the barracks isn't listed on any maps of the area, nor does it show up on any of our satellite imaging.
+The strange thing is, the barracks isn't listed on any maps of the area, nor does it appear on any of our satellite imaging.
 It's as though I stumbled across an anomaly.
-Something that shouldn’t be, but is.
+Something that is, but shouldn’t be.

 When I entered the barracks, I found the place in disarray.
-Beds, tables, chairs– all of it was scattered everywhere, tipped over, or badly damaged.
-It looked like somebody had let a bull loose inside the building, and I couldn’t shake the feeling that foul play had occurred.
-Oddly enough, despite the dozen or so beds, there wasn’t a single indication of who’d lived there.
+Beds, tables, chairs– everything inside was scattered and broken.
+Despite no evidence of casualties, I couldn't shake the feeling that something awful had taken place, and so I set to work attempting to determine who had resided there.

+I spent two hours scouring the barracks, but came up empty handed.
+There simply didn't appear to be anything in the way of personal effects.
 No old photographs.
 No discarded electronics.
 Nothing at all.

-That is, nothing save for an old journal.
-I found it jammed between one of the floorboards, partially frosted over and covered in a heap of snow from the nearby shattered window.
-The text inside was just barely legible, and it contained a single entry.
+Deciding that it would need remain a mystery, I gave up my hunt and continued on my way.
+As I opened the door to leave however, something caught my eye.
+A journal.
+It had been stuffed inside a pillow case, it's spine just barely visible from my angle of view.

+Upon inspection, it contained only a single entry.
 Nothing more.
-It seemed to be written in earnest, however, and assuming that nothing in the entry was falsified, it may be the most terrifying thing I’ve ever read.
+It seemed to be written in earnest however, and assuming that's the case, it may be the most terrifying thing I’ve ever read.

 I’ve transcribed it below.
-I’ll warn you ahead of time that the contents are… disturbing.
+Please be warned, the contents are disturbing.

 &#x200B;